Dan1ello/ClashQRU/README.md

 Russian language for Clash Quest (Work in progress..)

 <b>HOW TO INSTALL
-1. Download texts.csv
+1. Download ZIP
-2. Paste that file into /data/data/com.supercell.clashquest/update/csv_client
-If folder "csv_client" doesn't exist, just create it
+2. Unzip in directory data/data/com.supercell.clashquest/ with replace
+3. Enjoy

+When translation updated, just do same steps.